theBlackBoxSociety/CodeCrashCourses/ArduinoTutorial.md

 :mag: **And also some words on the circuit**
 We need the connection to ground via a resistor.
 There are no issues when the button is pressed.
 However when the switch is open, the digital input pin doesn't know exactly what to read.
 It floats and that is not good.
 This is easily solved with what’s called **a pull-down resistor** before the GND connection.

 :zap: If you like to keep your electronic circuitry as simple as possible, you can make use of the `INPUT_PULLUP` option in the pinMode function.
-In doing so **a pull-up resistor**, a resistor integrated in the Arduino board, will be set between the digital pin and VCC (5V).
+In doing so, **a pull-up resistor**, a resistor integrated in the Arduino board, will be set between the digital pin and VCC (5V).
 This resistor will make sure the state stays HIGH.
 When you press the button, the states becomes LOW.
 This is the normal logic inverted.
 However also the circuit is different: one leg of the push button is connected to the ground (GND), another one to a digital pin.
 The external resistor is no longer needed.
 See this [example](https://docs.arduino.cc/built-in-examples/digital/InputPullupSerial).

 ### Sticky on/off button
 Holding your finger on the button for as long as you need light is not practical.